joeledwards/node-cassandra-migration/README.md

 ===========

 The configuration file contains general options at the top level and the cassandra connection configuration.
-The `cassandra` section should comply with the the configuration supported by the cassandra-driver module.
+The `cassandra` section should comply with the configuration supported by the cassandra-driver module.
 All other sections provide directives to the tool itself.

 The keyspace is required, and must be created outside of the migrations.